When abstract keywords are selected thoughtfully, they facilitate researchers in finding relevant studies efficiently.

 2. Another mistake is choosing keywords that are too broad or too narrow, which can either make the research hard to find or lead to irrelevant search results.

 Various keyword research tools can assist in identifying effective abstract keywords.
-Search engines and databases like Google Scholar, PubMed, among other academic databases, can provide insights into popular search terms or keywords in your field.
+Search engines and databases like Google Scholar, PubMed, and other academic databases can provide insights into popular search terms or keywords in your field.

 Additionally, analyzing the keywords used in similar abstracts can help in choosing appropriate keywords.